 CTF invites industry leaders and stakeholders from the fashion, textile and forest industries shaping the industry of tomorrow.

 Man-made cellulosic fibres (MMCFs) are a group of regenerative fibres that are conventionally derived from wood, and in some cases from other sources of cellulose such as cotton rich textiles or for e.g. agricultural waste.
 Through different manufacturing processes, the cellulose is dissolved then extruded into a variety of fibres including viscose, lyocell, acetate, cupro and modal.
 MMCFs have the third largest share in global fibre production after polyester and cotton.
 They are a set of fibres with increasing importance and great potential from a sustainability perspective if the cellulose is sourced sustainably and/or derived through recycling processes, and the processing chemicals are handled properly.

-Challenge the Fabric is initiated and hosted by Ekman & Co, a global sales and marketing organization, strategically aligning buyers and sellers of forest products around the world.
+Challenge the Fabric is hosted by Ekman & Co, a global sales and marketing organization, strategically aligning buyers and sellers of forest products around the world.

 CTF is organized by the Swedish Fashion Council (SFC), an industry organization that works to promote, educate, and innovate the fashion industry for it to become competitive, sustainable and relevant in our changing world.

 Around the globe, companies turn to Ekman for market guidance and knowledge.
 Since our incorporation in Sweden 1802, Ekman has earned a solid reputation for reliability, competence and service.
 Our highly competent and motivated staff, long history in the marketing and sales of forest products, and experience in creating solutions for related financial and logistical matters, help us live up to this reputation.
 Ekman offers a wide range of services, covering the entire forest products supply chain and we contribute valuable market intelligence to each stage of our business partners’ enterprises.